Derek Shepherd: Casting and creation

-When Patrick Dempsey auditioned for the role of Derek Shepherd, he was afraid that he was not going to get the part.
-Creator Shonda Rhimes' first reaction was: "The very first time I met him, I was absolutely sure that he was my guy.
+When Patrick Dempsey auditioned for the role of Derek Shepherd, he was initially afraid that he wouldn't land the part.
+However, Grey's Anatomy creator Shonda Rhimes was immediately convinced: "The very first time I met him, I was absolutely sure that he was my guy.
 Reading the lines of Derek Shepherd, Patrick had a vulnerable charm that I just fell for.
 And he had amazing chemistry with Ellen Pompeo."
-Rhimes admitted that Dempsey's dyslexia threw her at first, particularly at the first few table readings: "I did not know about Patrick's dyslexia in the beginning.
+Rhimes later revealed that Dempsey's dyslexia initially caused some hesitation during the first table readings: "I did not know about Patrick's dyslexia in the beginning.
 I actually thought that he didn't like the scripts from the way he approached the readings.
 When I found out, I completely understood his hesitation.
 Now that we all know, if he is struggling with a word, the other actors are quick to step up and help him out.
 Everyone is very respectful."

-Isaiah Washington also auditioned for the part and when he did not get it, he said his reaction was like "I'd been kicked in the stomach by 14 mules."
-Washington was, however, later cast as Preston Burke.
-Rob Lowe was also considered to portray Shepherd but turned the role down in order to star in the short-lived CBS medical drama Dr. Vegas.
-Some of the character's medical cases were inspired by real-life patients of Steve Giannotta, Chair of Neurological Surgery at the University of Southern California Keck School of Medicine, whom Rhimes had consulted in writing for Shepherd's storylines and patients.
+Isaiah Washington, who eventually portrayed Preston Burke, also auditioned for the role of Derek Shepherd.
+Reflecting on the experience, Washington said his reaction to not getting the part was like "I'd been kicked in the stomach by 14 mules."
+Another actor considered for the role was Rob Lowe, who turned it down in favor of starring in the short-lived CBS medical drama Dr. Vegas.
+Some of Shepherd's medical cases on the show were based on real-life patients of Steve Giannotta, Chair of Neurological Surgery at the University of Southern California Keck School of Medicine, whom Rhimes consulted for inspiration.

-In January 2014, Dempsey signed a two-year contract to remain on Grey's Anatomy (then in its tenth season) that would ensure his presence for potential 11th and 12th seasons.
-However, in April 2015, Dempsey's character was killed off while his contract was not over yet.
-Dempsey explained: "it just sort of evolved.
-It’s just kind of happened.
-It really was something that was kind of surprising that unfolded, and it just naturally came to be.
-Which was pretty good.
+In January 2014, Dempsey signed a two-year contract to stay on Grey's Anatomy, securing his presence through potential seasons 11 and 12.
+However, in April 2015, his character was unexpectedly killed off, even though his contract had not yet ended.
+Dempsey commented on his exit, saying, "It just evolved.
+It's just kind of happened.
+It was surprising that it unfolded, and it just naturally came to be, which was pretty good.
 I like the way it has all played out."